American Athletic Conference

 Not entirely unlike the nation that provides its namesake, the American Athletic Conference was born from an ideal in which members with ambitious goals are provided with the means to succeed in their quests for excellence.

-With roots that extend to three conferences, the American Athletic Conference membership in 2013 - its debut season - consists of 10 institutions: the University of Central Florida, the University of Cincinnati, the University of Connecticut, the University of Houston, the University of Louisville, the University of Memphis, Rutgers University, Southern Methodist University, the University of South Florida and Temple University.
+With roots that extend to three conferences, the American Athletic Conference membership in 2014-15 consists of 11 institutions: the University of Central Florida, the University of Cincinnati, East Carolina University, the University of Connecticut, the University of Houston, the University of Memphis, the University of South Florida Southern Methodist University, Temple University, Tulane University and the University of Tulsa.

-The American, which operated as the Big East Conference from 1979 to 2013, will immediately take a place at the forefront of Division I athletics, with schools that have played in a combined five Bowl Championship Series games, won four NCAA men's basketball titles since 1999, and won eight NCAA women's basketball championships since 1995.
+Under the leadership of commissioner Mike Aresco, The American, which operated as the Big East Conference from 1979 to 2013, has immediately taken a place at the forefront of Division I athletics, with schools that have played in four Bowl Championship Series games, won four NCAA men's basketball titles since 1999, and won nine NCAA women's basketball championships since 1995.

-Following the 2013 football season, the American Athletic Conference enters new television partnerships with ESPN and CBS Sports which will give the conference unprecedented national exposure.
+The American Athletic Conference holds television partnerships with ESPN and CBS Sports which will give the conference unprecedented national exposure.
 The football portion of the contract, which begins in the 2014 season, calls for nearly 90 percent of conference-controlled games on national broadcast or national cable platforms.
 The first American Athletic Conference Football Championship, which will be played in 2015, will be carried either on ABC or ESPN on Championship Saturday.

-American Athletic Conference teams will have access to the pinnacle of college football's postseason structure, both in the coming season and beyond.
-In 2013-14, the league champion will receive an automatic bid for the final edition of the Bowl Championship Series, including a spot in the VIZIO National Championship Game if it is ranked No. 1 or No. 2 in the final BCS standings.
-Moving forward, The American champion would be chosen for the College Football Playoff semifinals if it is among the top four teams following the regular season.
+American Athletic Conference teams will have access to the pinnacle of college football's postseason structure.
+An American representative would be chosen for the College Football Playoff semifinals if it is among the top four teams following the regular season.
 Otherwise, the league would place its champion in either the Cotton Bowl, Fiesta Bowl or Peach Bowl if it is ranked higher than the champions of Conference USA, the Mid-American Conference, the Mountain West Conference and the Sun Belt Conference.

 The American Athletic Conference administers to its membership from a state-of-the-art office located in Providence, R.I.
 The location of the conference headquarters - just steps from the city's Amtrak station and 10 minutes from T.F.
 Green International Airport - gives the conference easy access to its member schools.

-The conference headquarters is equipped with a complete video production studio and small- and large-scale meeting rooms to accommodate the many coaches' and administrators' meetings held on-site each year.
+The conference headquarters is equipped with a complete video production studio, serving as the home of the American Digital Network, and small- and large-scale meeting rooms to accommodate the many coaches' and administrators' meetings held on-site each year.